 Ideal applicants hold a bachelor’s degree and have taken three semesters of college calculus (through multivariable calculus), one semester of linear algebra, and a class in introductory statistics.
 Applicants must submit a CV, a statement of purpose detailing their interest in biostatistics, transcripts, GRE scores, and three letters of recommendation.
-Applicants are encouraged to highlight their strong quantitative and analytical potential and their strong communication skills (verbal and written).
+Applicants are encouraged to highlight their strong quantitative and analytical potential and communication skills (verbal and written).

 The following documents are required for your application to be complete: